exercism/python/exercises/concept/ellens-alien-game/.docs/hints.md

 ## 7. Object Creation

 - A tuple would be a _single_ parameter.
-- Alien takes 2 parameters.
+- The Alien constructor takes 2 parameters.
 - Unpacking what is _inside_ the tuple might be closer to what you need.